MC/0308 - GENERAL SURGERY II - SECOND PART

 |[40/39] MEDICINE AND SURGERY||[39/00 - Ord.
 2013] PERCORSO COMUNE||7||104|

-The course is two years: the fifth semester of the fifth year, the sixth semester of the year with frontal lessons and theoretical-practical didactic activity (workshops and lanes).
-The second half of the 6th year is entirely devoted to practical activities in the lane.
+The course is during two years: the fifth semester of the fifth year, the sixth semester of the year with frontal lessons and theoretical-practical didactic activity (workshops and lanes).
+The second half of the 6th year is entirely devoted to practical activities in the ward.
 Optional courses with seminars, monograph courses and essentially internships in the department (variables from 15 days to 1 year) are also provided.